CodeWithAsheville/CityAVL_311_API/README.md

 This page will attempt to document the API the City of Asheville uses so we can create "civic hacks" on the 311 data.
 Think info graphics, predictive anyalsis, and maps.

-join us for a sersis of hack nights and talks to explore the City of Asheville 311 data. see our meetup at http://www.meetup.com/Code-for-Asheville/
+join us for a series of hack nights and talks to explore the City of Asheville 311 data. see our meetup at http://www.meetup.com/Code-for-Asheville/

 #API Documention#